CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Related work

 \paragraph{Neural fields} Neural fields, also known as implicit neural representations (INRs) or coordinate-based networks, are increasingly popular in computer vision and medical image analysis \citep{xie2022neural,molaei2023implicit}.
 The core idea behind neural fields is that neural networks are not used to learn an operator between signals, as in CNNs or vision transformers, but to \textit{represent} a complex signal on a continuous spatial or spatiotemporal domain.
-Neural fields can be used to solve a wide range of problems, including 3D scene reconstruction and generative shape modeling. \cite{park2019deepsdf} proposed DeepSDF which learns a continuous signed distance function to represent 3D surfaces. \cite{wolterink2022implicit} proposed to use INRs to represent a transformation function for deformable image registration.
+Neural fields can be used to solve a wide range of problems, including 3D scene reconstruction and generative shape modeling. \cite{park2019deepsdf} proposed DeepSDF which learns a continuous signed distance function to represent 3D surfaces.
 One distinguished benefit of using neural fields is the capability to handle data with variable resolution because of the absence of up-sampling architectures.
 Inspired by this, \cite{chen2021learning} proposed a Local Implicit Image Function (LIIF) for image super-resolution, which also shows the potential of handling image generation.
+Similarly in the field of medical imaging, \cite{mcginnis2023single} performed multi-contrast MRI super-resolution via neural fields without any high-resolution training data. \cite{wolterink2022implicit} proposed to use INRs to represent a transformation function for deformable image registration. \cite{amiranashvili2022learning} proposed to reconstruct anatomical shapes from sparse measurements via neural fields.
 Recently, \cite{Shaham2021} developed Spatially-Adaptive Pixelwise Networks (ASAP-Net), which is most relevant to our work, to speed up image-to-image translation by locally conditioned MLPs.
 Different from prior work, the neural fields in CoNeS are conditioned on a latent code varying across the coordinates through shift modulation, inspired by \cite{dupont2022data}.
 Specifically, CoNeS consists of a global MLP shared by the whole image and a varying latent code, which determines pixel-wise affine transformations to modulate the neural fields.